Bira/octopus-carnival/_posts/2016-12-05-pathfinder-df-ranger.md

 ---

 Welcome back to our series of conversions of Pathfinder's Iconic Characters to **GURPS Dungeon Fantasy**!
-This is the sixth post in the series.
+This is the seventh post in the series.
 Previous entries can be found here:

 - [Amiri the Barbarian][1]